What to do if my Girlfriend is Blackmailing me?

 2. Turn to Your Support System

-A support system like your friend or parent etc. can help you stay strong and feel supported during a difficult time.
+A support system like your friend or parent, etc., can help you stay strong and feel supported during a difficult time.

 3. Save All Proof or Evidence

 If your partner is sending you threats via text, email, social media, or voice messages, save everything.
 Take screenshots and keep them in a safe place, like a password-protected file or account, or you could send copies to a trusted friend or family member if your partner has access to your computer or phone.
 This is a way to document the threats and abuse should you choose to take legal action.
-Getting justice in your criminal case will hugely depend on the evidence provided by the Court in order to satisfy the judges that the offense you claim to have happened, actually happened.
+Getting justice in your criminal case will hugely depend on the evidence provided by the Court in order to satisfy the judges that the offence you claim to have happened actually happened.

 4. Police Complaint

-If your Partner's blackmail or threats continues to grow or become violent, you should lodge a police complaint to the nearest police station or alternatively issue a lawyer's notice to your partner.
+If your Partner's blackmail or threats continue to grow or become violent, you should lodge a police complaint to the nearest police station or alternatively issue a lawyer's notice to your partner.
 It is recommended to hire a good criminal lawyer who will be able to guide you on the right path.

 Blackmailing as an offense under the Indian Penal Code